liguowang/cobind/docs/installation.rst

 Installation
 =============

-cobind are written in Python.
+cobind is written in Python.
 Python3 (v3.5.x) is required to run all programs in cobind.

 Dependencies